-We call the implemented controller corresponding to the naive expression the baseline implementation.
-The naive expression can be passed through the genetic algorithm based rewriting method to get the best expression, and the corresponding controller implementation is called the improved implementation.
-Let us suppose that the controller gains synthesized by the PSO method in [19] is denoted by K. Let us assume that the bound on the error in its baseline implementation is b_K^b , and that for its improved implementation is b_K^i .
-Now there may exist another controller K'with the bounds on the error in its baseline implementation and improved implementation to be $b{K'}^b$ and $b{K'}^i$ respectively such that $b_K^b < b{K'}^b$, and $b{K'}^i < b_K^i$.
-This implies that if we use the method in [19] to implement the baseline controller and then employ the rewriting scheme to get the improved controller, we may not obtain the best possible controller implementation.
+Let K denote the controller gains synthesized by the PSO step.
+Suppose that the bound on the error in its baseline implementation is b_K^b , and that for its improved implementation is b_K^i .
+There may exist another controller K' for which the bounds on the error in its baseline and improved implementations are $b{K'}^b$ and $b{K'}^i$ respectively, such that $b_K^b < b{K'}^b$, and $b{K'}^i < b_K^i$.
+This implies that if we use the method in [16] to implement the baseline controller and then employ the rewriting scheme to get the improved controller, we may not obtain the best possible controller implementation.

 To achieve the best possible implementation for a controller, we take the following strategy.
 In every step of PSO, for a given controller, we start with the naive expression and apply our genetic-programming-based rewriting technique to find the best expression.
 We use this bound on the implementation error of the best expression in the objective function.
 The controller implemented using this new objective function is referred as the optimal implementation.
-In the next section, we show that such combination of search strategies substantially improves the guaranteed properties of the synthesized controllers, showing that techniques for synthesis of fixed-point programs have concrete benefits for practical controller synthesis.
+In the next section, we show that this combination of search